Virginia

 If an applicant is denied a registration, license or certificate because of the information appearing in his criminal history record, the regulatory board or department shall notify the applicant that information obtained from the Central Criminal Records Exchange contributed to such denial.
 The information shall not be disseminated except as provided for in this section.

-2022 proposed modifications of the licensing law: In 2022, two identical laws were enacted that, if reenacted in 2023, would have made a number of changes in the language governing a board’s determination of direct relationship that are intended to limit a board’s ability to reject applicants based on their conviction.
-They also would have expanded on the language in § 54.1-204(A) that relates to a finding of “direct relationship” both substantively and procedurally.
-The new laws would prohibit refusal of a license based on a conviction until the board
+2022 proposed modifications of the occupational licensing law: In 2022, two identical laws were enacted that, if reenacted in 2023 (as required by Virginia law), would have made a number of changes in the language governing how a board determined direct relationship.
+These changes were intended to limit a board’s ability to reject applicants based on their criminal history.
+They would have expanded on the language in § 54.1-204(A) that relates to a finding of “direct relationship” both substantively and procedurally, and would have precluded consideration of certain “excluded” records, defined as “any conviction that has been sealed, annulled, dismissed, expunged, or pardoned.”
+These two laws also modified the standards set forth in § 54.1-204(B) for determining “direct relationship.”
+The laws would have required boards to “develop and publish on their website guidance documents that inform prospective applicants of the types of criminal offenses that may impede licensure, including specific convictions and application of the factors provided [to determine direct relationship].”
+The new laws would have prohibited refusal of a license based on a conviction until the board

 completes an individualized assessment of the individual’s criminal record and current circumstances and determines that the criminal conviction directly relates to the occupation or profession [for which the license is sought].

 See VA HB282 and SB409.
-The final language relating to a finding that “the applicant is unfit or unsuited to engage in such occupation or profession” would be retained in the statute.
+The final language relating to a finding that “the applicant is unfit or unsuited to engage in such occupation or profession” would have been retained in the statute.

-Finally, these two bills would have required the Department of Professional and Occupational Regulation to include in its biennial report to the governor certain data related to the criminal history of applicants for each regulatory board, including the number of applicants with a criminal history and cases where denial of a license was based in whole or in part upon the existence of the applicant’s criminal record.
+Finally, these two bills would have amended § 54.1-114 to require the Department of Professional and Occupational Regulation to include in its biennial report to the governor certain data related to the criminal history of applicants for each regulatory board, including the number of applicants with a criminal history and cases where denial of a license was based in whole or in part upon the existence of the applicant’s criminal record.

 2. Because it was not properly raised, the Farnsworth court declined to consider whether the Full Faith and Credit clause precluded conviction after an out-of-state restoration of rights.